tenzap/exif-thumbnail-adder/README.md

     - this means that all EXIF tags will be duplicate if checked by exiftool
     - Any other tags (XMP for example) are kept
 - When choosing exiv2:
-    - on some pictures some tags of [Canon] & [Composite] group on Canon pictures might be stripped, [NikonCustom], [Ducky] group may be removed too
+    - on some Canon pictures some tags of [Canon] group might be stripped.
+See [exiv2 bugreport](https://github.com/Exiv2/exiv2/issues/1589)
     - [XMP*] is kept
-    - If exiv2 detects some problems (errors) in your files, the file are be skipped (reported error is displayed in the app).
+    - If exiv2 detects some problems (errors) in your files, the file are skipped (reported error is displayed in the app).
 This setting can be changed in the app configuration.
 - When choosing libexif:
     - All [XMP*] metadata groups and tags get deleted.
-    - Some or all tags of [Olympus] [Canon] [Composite] group get deleted.
+    - Some or all tags of [Olympus] [Canon] group get deleted.
-    - [Ducky] group is kept
     - The tags supported by libexif and exif structure are rewritten.
     - It is almost like running "exif --create-exif --remove-thumbnail --insert-thumbnail tb.jpg" from the exif command line.
-    - If libexif detects some problems (errors) in your files, the file are be skipped (reported error is displayed in the app).
+    - If libexif detects some problems (errors) in your files, the file are skipped (reported error is displayed in the app).
 This setting can be changed in the app configuration.
 - When choosing pixymeta-android library (**usage is discouraged** until pixymeta bug is fixed):
     - the existing EXIF tags are copied and things a rewritten from scratch.
     - [XMP*] tags are kept